urban-ai-ch/frontend/README.md

   - [x] First test of interactive, clickable map with data
   - [x] Backend fetching of correct geojson file
   - [x] Home page
-  - [ ] About page
+  - [x] About page
   - [x] Functional contact page

 - [ ] Processing of uploaded images, Google Maps StreetView API, accessibility, responsiveness (Milestone 3)
-  - [ ] Improve responsiveness
+  - [x] Improve responsiveness
-  - [ ] Make dataset points clickable to display properties
+  - [x] Make dataset points clickable to display properties
-  - [ ] Improve map performance with large datasets
-  - [ ] Google Dynamic StreetView API for easy image uploads
+  - [x] Google StreetView API to view relevant (to data point) street view panoramas
-  - [ ] Add animations and updated design to homepage
-  - [ ] More consisent design layout, maybe light & dark mode
+  - [x] More consistent design layout
-  - [ ] Respect some accessibilities
+  - [x] Host Grounding-SAM on Replicate
+  - [x] Host an LLM on Cloudflare
+  - [x] Create an image portal for direct uploads to the AI
+  - [x] Make all pages responsive and usable on mobile devices
+  - [x] Profile page
+  - [x] Token purchasing system

 ## Weekly Summary
 For a clearer overview of our achievements, we present our summary as a list of implemented features.